Frequently Asked Questions

 Pretty much non-stop from 8am to 2pm, right before mail packages are picked up for the day.
 Coffee is at its peak freshness for the first month, and we don’t want the clock to start ticking until it has to.
 Then we roast in the evenings and overnight to pepare large orders for delivery the next day.

 What’s the best way to store coffee?

---Why are you storing coffee?
+Why are you storing coffee?
 It’s best fresh.
 But okay, the best way is to store it away from light, away from air, and whole bean.
+The Airscape is a stainless steel canister we are fond of.
 If you aren’t going to drink the coffee in the next 30 days, go ahead and freeze it, but only in an airtight container, and only thaw it once.

 Why do you discourage people from buying preground coffee?